-The development path of a coach from novice with no or only little coaching experience to a master coach takes a long time.
+The development path of a coach from novice with no or only little coaching experience to an expert coach takes a long time.

 In order for coach development to be effective, it has to meet the needs of the learners, in this case the coaches.
 Furthermore, it needs to equip the coach with relevant information and knowledge to develop players in their charge and provide the coaches with information for their coaching context.
-Master coaches might hold a formal coach education/development certification degree equivalent to the Master Coach category, but this does not necessarily apply to all.
-Other Master coaches might not have attended a formal coach education/ development opportunity within their sports federation targeted at this high level but have acquired their expertise through informal (e.g. on-the-job learning, watching videos) and non-formal (e.g. coaching symposium) learning situations.
-See table 5.1 for examples of formal, non-formal and informal learning.
+Expert coaches might hold a formal coach education/development certification degree equivalent to the Expert Coach category, but this does not necessarily apply to all.
+Other Expert coaches might not have attended a formal coach education/ development opportunity within their sports federation targeted at this high level but have acquired their expertise through informal (e.g. on-the-job learning, watching videos) and non-formal (e.g. coaching symposium) learning situations.